 These policies apply to all regular full-time, part-time, probationary and, in some cases, temporary employees.
 Temporary employees, as well as contractors and volunteers working on premises, are subject to the standards of conduct as outlined in this manual.

 These Personnel Policies, and the provisions herein, do not constitute a contract of employment in whole or in part.
 They do not guarantee employment with the CVRPC for any specific duration.
 Although we hope that your employment relationship with CVRPC will be long-term, each employee is an employee-at-will.
-This means that either you or CRPC may terminate this relationship at any time, for any reason, with or without cause or notice.
+This means that either you or CVRPC may terminate this relationship at any time, for any reason, with or without cause or notice.

 Upon their adoption, these personnel policies supersede any and all past personnel policies or other employee understandings or standards, written or verbal, expressed or implied.
 CVRPC reserves the right to add, amend or delete any benefits or policies described herein, except as otherwise committed to by formal written agreement.